Last updated March 16th, 2023.

 Nakano Corporation

-This isn’t a normal property developer, rather it’s a multinational construction contractor that specializes in civil engineering projects while also offering conventional real estate development.
+This isn’t a typical property developer; rather, it’s a multinational construction contractor that specializes in civil engineering projects while also offering conventional real estate development.

 If we’re talking about domestically here in Japan, Nakano designs commercial properties, healthcare facilities, leisure centers, industrial real estate, offices, and schools.

-Needless to say, Nakano doesn’t just build condominiums.
+Needless to say, Nakano doesn’t simply just build condominiums.

 Ticker Symbol: TYO: 1827